weaveworks/weave-gitops/doc/adr/0015-current-api-authentication-strategy.md

 ### Authentication from the server to Kubernetes

 The Gitops server's service account only needs a very limited set of permissions (`impersonate`, `get,list` on the secrets used to configure authentication and `get,list` on namespaces), the purpose of these permissions is covered in the [security docs](https://docs.gitops.weave.works/docs/configuration/service-account-permissions/).
-All interactions with the Kubernetes API should go via a `clustermngr` which will correctly set the Kubernetes client's impersonation configuration or barer token (depending on the authentication method used).
+All interactions with the Kubernetes API should go via a `clustermngr` which will correctly set the Kubernetes client's impersonation configuration or bearer token (depending on the authentication method used).

 The principal returned by `WithAPIAuthentication` is added to the request context to authenticate with the Kubernetes API.
 For OIDC and user-account methods the principal is extracted from the header or cookie token which is expected to have the following attributes: